less/less-docs/content/features/mixins.md

 ## Mixins With Parentheses

-If you want to create a mixin but you do not want that mixin to be in your CSS output, put parentheses after the mixin definition.
+If you want to create a mixin but you do not want that mixin to be in your CSS output, do not put parentheses after the mixin definition.

 ```less
 .my-mixin {